Fishing the Iberá Marshlands

 In most cases, golden dorado prefer dark streamers that produce visible silhouettes.
-Nervertheless, there are situations when carrying a mixture of brighter colors can be effective.
+Nevertheless, there are situations when carrying a mixture of brighter colors can be effective.
 So don’t be afraid to experiment across the color spectrum.
 All flies should be tied on stout 1/0 to 3/0 hooks.
 Streamers can be tied from 4 to 6 inches long, or longer.
 However, it’s important that they’re light enough to cast.
-For the real big stuff, we recommend hydrophobic materials that shed water and therefore cast farther than a water-soaked materials.
-In order to make your flies more durable, add glue or epoxy throughout the tying process if necesary.
+For the really big stuff, we recommend hydrophobic materials that shed water and therefore cast farther than water-soaked materials.
+In order to make your flies more durable, add glue or epoxy throughout the tying process if necessary.

 For more details on a few of our favorite, dorado flies—including how to properly tie and fish them—follow the link.

-- Rods: In both cases, spinning and bait-casting, fix to 8 ft rods for ligth to middium action are recomended.
+- Rods: In both cases, spinning and bait-casting, fix to 8 ft rods for light to medium action are recommended.